deepfakes/faceswap/USAGE.md

 ```

 ## Extracting video frames with FFMPEG
-Alternatively you can split a video into seperate frames using [ffmpeg](https://www.ffmpeg.org) for instance.
-Below is an example command to process a video to seperate frames.
+Alternatively you can split a video into separate frames using [ffmpeg](https://www.ffmpeg.org) for instance.
+Below is an example command to process a video to separate frames.

 ```bash
 ffmpeg -i /path/to/my/video.mp4 /path/to/output/video-frame-%d.png